 Our sponges were soaked in Epsom Salt water.
 The excess water was poured off, and then the sponges were left to dry for several days.
 They became hard as a rock.
 Real fossils also become rock as minerals replace the organic material.

 The chemical name of Epsom Salts is Magnesium Sulfate (MgSO4).
 We like to use the chemical names.
-To this end I made a set of printable chemical labels for my own chemistry set of household chemicals.
 During the experiments I try to remember to say “Magnesium Sulfate” instead of just Epsom Salts.

 We recently went on a field trip to Stonerose, a place in Washington State where you can search for your own fossils.
 We also did a field trip to Emerald Creek National Park in Idaho where you can search for star garnets.